kimanthijona/kimanthijona/README.md

 👋 Hi there, I'm Jonathan Kimanthi!

-🚀 AI Enthusiast | Data Scientist | Financial Inclusion Advocate 🌟 Passionate about using Python 🐍 and Data Science 📊 to create AI-powered solutions that transform lives and expand opportunities for the unbanked and underserved populations in Ethiopia and beyond.
+🚀 AI Enthusiast | Data Scientist | Financial Inclusion Advocate 🌟 Passionate about using Python 🐍 and Data Science 📊 to create AI-powered solutions that transform lives and expand opportunities for the unbanked and underserved populations in Africa and beyond.

 **💡 **What I'm Working On:****
 🏦 Credit Scoring Models: Building innovative solutions to expand access to credit.